 - You will get tips on handling your mental health issues: Getting professional help can lead to additional insights and suggestions to your stress and anxiety problems.
 A professional counselor from a place like river-edge.org/mental-health/ can give you many ideas on how you can successfully manage your fears and anxieties.
 This is important in getting your life back on track.

-- Get access to different resources: Most counselors and psychologists know of ways to get rid of your fears.
+- Get access to different resources: Most counselors and psychologists like the ones who provide client-centered counseling in Myrtle Beach know of ways to get rid of your fears.
 They can recommend certain treatments that will improve your situation.
 The only way you can get access to these treatments is if you talk to a counselor.
 Ask your primary care physician if he or she knows anyone that can be of assistance.

 - You can’t manage your anxieties all by yourself: Your fears, anxieties, and depression can be difficult to manage and more than likely you will need some direction.
 Many people think that they can overcome their mental health problems on their own.
 This is a mistake.
 A person should seek assistance to start the recovery process.

-- You will improve: As you work with a professional, you will improve on your skill sets in managing your fears.
+- You will improve: As you work with a psychologist or psychiatrist, you will improve on your skill sets in managing your fears.
 You will be able to overcome your anxieties over time which will benefit you later on in your life.
 Knowing how to boost your mental health will get your life back on track and will make you much happier.

 - You will get better a lot faster: Getting some guidance from a counselor will save you a lot of suffering in the long run.
 You will get the answers you are looking for which will help reduce your fears and anxieties.
-You will get better a lot faster by talking to a therapist and you will feel much better about yourself which is important when it comes to dealing with your mental health.
+You will get better a lot faster by talking to a therapist, going to ACT, and you will feel much better about yourself which is important when it comes to dealing with your mental health.

 - It is your life: Remember that you are the person who is suffering and not your friends and family.
 Don’t let the opinions of your peers prevent you from getting the relief that you deserve.
 Maintaining your anxieties should be your number one priority.
 Always do what is best for you and do not get into the habit of trying to please everybody else.